Old Tao Nan School

-History LA
+History

 Tao Nan School was set up by the Singapore Hokkien Association (Singapore Hokkien Huay Kuan) on 18 November 1906 to provide modern education for Hokkien Chinese children.
 It was the first Chinese school in Singapore to adopt modern subjects in its syllabus such as such as geography, history and physical education, in addition to traditional Chinese subjects such as Confucian classics that would help promote and preserve Chinese culture and values.
 Although it was originally set up to serve the Hokkien community, it began to accept speakers of other Chinese languages in 1909, the first Chinese school to operate such inclusive policy.
 Lessons were initially conducted in Hokkien with some Mandarin classes, but English lessons were also introduced in 1914.
 In 1916, the school became the first Chinese school in Singapore switched its medium of education from Hokkien to Mandarin.

 The idea for the school was first mooted by Tan Boo Liat, and it gained the support of the Hokkien community.
 Funds for the school were raised, and the Siam House on North Bridge Road was chosen as the premise for the school.
 The Singapore Hokkien Association also provided an annual subsidy for the school.
-The school was initially named Tao Nan Study Hall (道南學堂, Daonan Xuetang), the name Tao Nan being short for wu dao qi nan (吾道其南), meaning 'My code of behaviour is promulgated in Southeast Asia'.
+The school was initially named Tao Nan Study Hall, the name Tao Nan being short for wu dao qi nan, meaning 'My code of behaviour is promulgated in Southeast Asia'.
 It had 90 students in its first year.
 As the number of pupils grew, Tan Kah Kee proposed that a new building be constructed, and $40,000 was raised by the Hokkien community for the building fund, to which Tan contributed $2,000.
 The sugar tycoon Majoor Oei Tiong Ham also gave $10,000 for the purchase of the land on Armenian Street on which Tao Nan School was built.
 Construction began 1910, and the school relocated to the new school building when it was completed in 1912.
 The school was then renamed Tao Nan School (Daonan Xuexiao).